Battle of Edington: Consequences

 Three weeks after the battle, Guthrum was baptised at Aller in Somerset with Alfred as his sponsor.
 It is possible that the enforced conversion was an attempt by Alfred to lock Guthrum into a Christian code of ethics, hoping it would ensure the Danes' compliance with any treaties agreed to.
-The converted Guthrum took the baptismal name of Athelstan.
+The converted Guthrum took the baptismal name of Athelstan, the name of Alfred's deceased older brother.